Robinlovelace/stats19-gisruk/README.md

   filter(accident_index %in% v_car$accident_index)
 ```

-Before proceeding, it is worth joining-on the vehicle and crash tables
+Before proceeding, we join the vehicle and crash tables onto the crash
-onto the crash data:
+data as follows, to create the main input dataset used in this paper:
 <!-- , keeping only records in which casualty *and* vehicle data is present. -->

 ``` r